-Cash draw downs will be initiated only when actually needed for disbursement, cash disbursements and balances will be reported in a timely manner as required by NHTSA, and the same standards of timing and amount, including the reporting of cash disbursement and balances, will be imposed upon any secondary recipient organizations (49 CFR 18.20, 18.21, and 18.41).
-Failure to adhere to these provisions may result in the termination of drawdown privileges);
+Cash draw downs will be initiated only when actually needed for disbursement.
+49 CFR 18.20

+Cash disbursements and balances will be reported in a timely manner as required by NHTSA.
+49 CFR 18.21.

+The same standards of timing and amount, including the reporting of cash disbursement and balances, will be imposed upon any secondary recipient organizations.
+49 CFR 18.41.

+Failure to adhere to these provisions may result in the termination of drawdown privileges.